-When learning acupuncture point location, acupuncturists have to memorize lots of information about the points so they know how and when to use them.
+When learning acupuncture point location, acupuncturists have to memorise lots of information about the points so they know how and when to use them.

-Of course, some patients don’t mind holding the book open at the right page for you to check while you poke about their skin for the point, but in general this is not thought to create quite just the right impression.
+Of course, some patients don’t mind holding the book open for you to check while you poke around for the point.

 This page isn’t about where the acupuncture point locations are, but the question of actually finding them.

 First of all, just a summary of the channels.
 Click on the one you’re interested in to go to a page listing its points.

 No, there are another 6!
 But those six ‘extra-ordinary’ meridians don’t have separate points of their own.
 They just use points on other meridians, as listed above.

 So, acupuncturists have to learn the acupuncture point location of each of all 359 points.
 That’s just the start, because they must then learn what they do and how to use them – much more interesting.